 Note for experienced users: The rules.xml project file is a rules project descriptor that contains project and configuration details.
-For instance, a user may redefine a module name there that is the same as a name of the corresponding Excel file by default.
-When updating project details via OpenL Tablets WebStudio, the rules.xml file is automatically created or updated accordingly.
-For more information on configuring rules.xml, see [OpenL Tablets Developer's Guide], Rules Project Descriptor section.
+For instance, a user may redefine a module name there that is the same as a name of the correspoturns a copy of the current runtime context.nding Excel file by default.
+When updating project details via OpenL Studio, the rules.xml file is automatically created or updated accordingly.

+For more information on configuring rules.xml, see OpenL Tablets Developers Guide > Rules Project Descriptor.